-Besides bacteria infection, other habits or conditions can make it more likely to experiences this inflammation.
+Besides bacteria infection, other habits or conditions can make it more likely to experience this inflammation.

-If you have Gastritis and eat anything spicy or drink alcohol in the night, the next morning, you are prone to have a hurting stomach.
+Moreover, if you have Gastritis and eat anything spicy or drink alcohol at night, the next morning, you are prone to have a hurting stomach.

-If your stomach hurts early in the morning, it might be just because you’re not drinking enough water and so you’re dehydrated.
+If your stomach hurts early in the morning, it might be just because you’re not drinking enough water.

-Drinking water allows you to set up a solid nutrient distribution system that will serve your body well.
+Drinking water allows you to set up a solid nutrient distribution system to serve your body well.